rijnasdev/horizon-mapless-nav/high_level_ros2/src/perception/README.md

 # Perception package

-ROS 2 package to mimick a zed2 camera in a virtual world
+ROS 2 package to simulate a zed2 camera in a virtual world using gazebo

 <img src="screenshots/screenshot_1.png" width="70%" alt="Gazebo Simulation">